kmacrow/Vespen/README.md

 x86.js
 ======

-x86.js is an x86 CPU emulator written in JavaScript.
-It is designed to run in any HTML5 browser.
+x86.js is a 32-bit x86 CPU emulator written in JavaScript.
+It is designed to run in an HTML5 browser.
 You can run multiple instances of the emulator (using WebWorkers) to simulate SMP.

 There is also a node.js server that can be used to build a NUMA machine out of several emulators running in different